thijsbrekhof1/LFD_final/README.md

 ## General notes
 Download our data (train/dev/test .tsv file) and put it in the same folder as the model you want to be using.
 (Or clone the repository)

-Download all packages and modules specified in our import statements
+Download all packages and modules specified in our import statements.

 ## Baseline
 Our baseline model can be found under 'baseline.py'.
 The program does not require any default command-line arguments to be specified to run, though you can optionally change settings like which algorithm to use by specifying command-line arguments.
 Running the program with the argument -h will show all possible command-line arguments and their options.